AhmedAlyElGhannam/Android-Java-FoodPlanner-Salude/README.md

 # Android-Java-FoodPlanner-Salude

 ## Introduction
 This is the final project of the Android Mobile App Development Using Java & Android Architectural Design Patterns courses taught in Information Technology Institute (ITI)'s 9-Month Professional Training Program -- Embedded Systems Track as a part of the intensive Android Automotive subfield under the supervision of Eng.
 Ahmed Mazen & Eng.
 Heba Ismail from Java Education & Technology Services department.
 Additionally, since I wanted something more challenging, I took a quick detour and compiled AOSP 15 from source for my Raspberry Pi 4B and tested the application on it (more on that later).
-Finally, if you are interested in seeing the steps I took to produce the app you can find the [Trello Board Link here](https://trello.com/b/Qjx9fW7i/salude).
 As a reference, until I talk more about it later, here is a quick overview on the app's features:

 1. Colourful splashscreen.
 2. User login/registration.